Texas Payday Loan Laws: The Ultimate Legislative Guide

 The bottom line: Should you take out a payday loan in Texas?

-Payday lending is a usurious practice that traps borrowers in a cycle of debt more often than not.
-Taking a payday loan is a risky proposition in the best of circumstances, and the Texas payday loan laws are far from the best.
+Payday lending is an usurious practice that often traps borrowers in a cycle of debt.
+Taking a payday loan is risky in the best circumstances, and the Texas payday loan laws are far from the best.

 Even the slightly more strict local regulations ultimately do little to reign in the industry.
 Even if you desperately need financing, you probably shouldn’t take out a payday loan in Texas.
 It’s only going to make things worse.